 The UNE COM Doctor of Osteopathic Medicine program is designed to create and support outstanding medical practitioners.
-As UNE COM student, you earn your degree on the southern coast of Maine on the university’s historic Biddeford campus, nestled among sandy beaches and spectacular rocky.
+As a UNE COM student, you earn your degree on the southern coast of Maine on the university’s historic Biddeford campus, nestled among sandy beaches and spectacular rocky bluffs.
 The campus is a close-knit rural community with convenient access to urban opportunities — Boston 90 miles south and Portland 20 miles north — and includes state-of-the-art facilities for medical research, anatomical study, manual medicine, and the development of foundational clinical skills.

 In your first and second years, you will be exposed to patients in clinical settings, and are required to demonstrate competency your clinical skills to progress in the program.
 Our innovative, integrated curriculum is dedicated to helping you acquire a deep understanding of structural human anatomy through rigorous academic study, coordinated with exploration and practice in the dissection lab, clinical skills lab, and in the clinic.
 This training helps them to become excellent practitioners of both traditional medicine specialties and osteopathic manipulative medicine.

 In addition to being focused on clinical experiences and competency, we value the role of research in all of its educational, clinical, and basic science activities.
 Our Center for Excellence in the Neurosciences endeavors to make innovative discoveries in the neurosciences.
 The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function works toward understanding of the neurobiology of chronic pain, and the discovery and development of new therapies.